shakacode/react_on_rails/docs/guides/file-system-based-automated-bundle-generation.md

 config.components_directory = "ror_components"
 ```

-Now all React components inside the directories called `ror_components` will automatically be registered for the usage with [`react_component`](https://www.shakacode.com/react-on-rails/docs/api/view-helpers-api/#react_component) and [`react_component_hash`](https://www.shakacode.com/react-on-rails/docs/api/view-helpers-api/#react_component_hash) helper methods provided by React on Rails.
+Now all React components inside the directories called `ror_components` will automatically be registered for usage with [`react_component`](https://www.shakacode.com/react-on-rails/docs/api/view-helpers-api/#react_component) and [`react_component_hash`](https://www.shakacode.com/react-on-rails/docs/api/view-helpers-api/#react_component_hash) helper methods provided by React on Rails.

 ### Configure `auto_load_bundle` Option

 For automated component registry, [`react_component`](https://www.shakacode.com/react-on-rails/docs/api/view-helpers-api/#react_component) and [`react_component_hash`](https://www.shakacode.com/react-on-rails/docs/api/view-helpers-api/#react_component_hash) view helper method tries to load generated bundle for component from the generated directory automatically per `auto_load_bundle` option. `auto_load_bundle` option in `config/initializers/react_on_rails` configures the default value that will be passed to component helpers.
 The default is `false`, and the parameter can be passed explicitly for each call.

-*Note: Starting from React on Rails version 14.0.0, the default value for `auto_load_bundle` option will be `true`.*
+*Note: Starting from React on Rails version 14.0.0, the default value for the `auto_load_bundle` option will be `true`.*

-You can change the value in `config/initializers/react_on_rails` by updating as follows:
+You can change the value in `config/initializers/react_on_rails` by updating it as follows:

 ```rb
 config.auto_load_bundle = true